User Story Mapping: 4 Effective Examples That Create a Better User Experience

 Once you have a clear understanding of what will be involved, it’ll be time to build the actual map.

-- Step three is to prioritize user tasks, focusing on the tasks that are most important, this will allow you more effective plan releases.
+- Prioritize user tasks, focusing on the tasks that are most important, this will allow you more effective plan releases.
 Tasks will be organized based on their releases, adapting and evolving with the product or service.
-Once again, using the example above:

 Revising Your User Story Map